-Retirees, vestees, dependent survivors, Preferred List enrollees and their dependents age 65 or over: Medicare provides coverage that pays primary to NYSHIP.
+Retirees, vestees, dependent survivors, enrollees covered under Preferred List provisions and their dependents age 65 or over: Medicare provides coverage that pays primary to NYSHIP.
 If your spouse is also age 65 or over, Medicare provides coverage that is primary to NYSHIP for him or her.
 Your spouse under age 65 and/or your other enrolled dependents may be eligible for primary Medicare coverage because of disability or end stage renal disease.
 You and your dependents must have Medicare Parts A and B in effect when first eligible.